yaphott/streamlit-persistence/README.md

 1. Use `PersistentObject` as the parent class
 2. Assign the Streamlit `session_state` to a class attribute named `session_state`
 3. Assign class/instance attributes as you would normally
-   - Still need to implement a proper way to handle the `__init__` method
-   - Until then you can simply check an instantiated class for the instance attribute using `hasattr` before it is referenced
+   - Check the instantiated class for the instance attribute using `hasattr` (as you would check `session_state` for a given key)

 ```python
 import streamlit as st